Since 1964…

 History of the Seaside Garden*

-In 1930, she received the Architectural League of New York’s highest award for landscape architecture for her designs in New York and Connecticut.
-Coffin also is known for her landscapes at the NY Botanical Garden, harbor front at Watch Hill, RI and campus plan of University of Delaware.
+Ms. Coffin became the first Female Fellow of the American Society of Landscape Architects and, starting in 1928, worked with her friend and cousin Henry Francis du Pont at Winterthur’s garden in Delaware for over 30 years.
+In 1930, she received the Architectural League of New York’s highest award in landscape architecture for her landscape designs in New York and Connecticut.
+Ms. Coffin is also known for her landscapes at the New York Botanical Garden, the harbor front at Watch Hill, RI, and the campus plan of the University of Delaware.

 *Sources: Greenwich Historical Society, The Watch Hill Conservator, Wikipedia and others